Subject of a Report Information

 No. However, the University encourages students to inform their parents or guardians to obtain support.

 How long does the investigation and hearing process take?

-Generally, you can expect the process to follow these time frames:
+In general, you can expect that the resolution process will proceed according to the following time frames:

 If these timeframes need to be extended, the parties will be notified in writing of the reason for the delay and the expected adjustment.
 The timeframe may vary depending on the complexity of the investigation, the severity and extent of the allegations, the number of witnesses, and the possibility of interruption by break periods.

 - An investigation will be completed within 30 calendar days.